katsobczynska/SeleniumStoreAutomation/README.md

 # SeleniumStoreAutomation
-Test automation project in Selenium (Java) for e-commerce website Test scenarios covering authentication, display, navigation and full order process.
+Test automation project in Selenium (Java) for e-commerce website Test scenarios covering authentication, display, navigation and full ordering process.

 To run this project on your machine:
 1. Import this project into Eclipse